PredictDotFun/sdk/README.md

 }
 ```

-## How to check USDB balance
+## How to check USDT balance

-The method `balanceOf` allows to easily check the current USDB balance of the connected signer.
+The method `balanceOf` allows to easily check the current USDT balance of the connected signer.

 ```typescript
 import { Wallet } from "ethers";